← The Signal

 For production and archival, raw recordings and samples that will be processed aggressively: 96 or 192 kHz at 24-bit makes sense.
 Higher sample rates push aliasing and quantization artefacts out of the audible range while you are still working the sound.
 You feel the difference when you slow a kick down to analyse its transient and it stays sharp instead of turning to mush, or when extreme transient shaping leaves no aliasing baked into your samples before mixing even starts.

 Lossless’ own Archival Series sessions run at 192 kHz, 24-bit when testing extremes: aggressive time-stretches, transient microscopy, brutal nonlinear processing.
-The goal is clean maths during violence, not bragging rights on a spec sheet.
+The goal is clean maths under violent processing conditions.

 Inside Lossless Drums Rack, you see this applied directly:

-You are not forced into one setting.
-You choose the one that matches what you are doing at each stage of the session.
+You choose the setting that matches what you are doing at each stage of the session.

 How This History Should Change Your Next Session